JaeZzZ/CSS-Grid-Flex-Resources/README.md

 # Resources for learning Grid & Flex

-Any helpful resources I come accross to learn Grid and Flex will be dumped here.
+Any helpful resources I come across to learn Grid and Flex will be dumped here.

 I hope this makes the process of understanding Grid and Flex layouts easier for whoever sees this repo.